The complete guide to creating a Confluence wiki

 A wiki can include visual elements, such as this one created with Content Formatting Macros

-Macros like Buttons and Cards help visualise and conceptualise content, while Tabs and Tooltip macros keep information tidy and organised.
+Macros like Buttons and Cards help visualise content, while Tabs and Tooltip macros keep information organised.
 A range of Confluence apps are available to improve the wiki user experience - read our guide on essential Confluence plugins to learn more.

 Confluence wiki best practices

-These best practices will help you create a Confluence wiki that's user-friendly and effective at supporting collaboration and knowledge sharing across the company.
+These best practices will help you create a Confluence wiki that's user-friendly and supports knowledge sharing across the company.

-• Avoid complex language - keep your wiki easy to understand by avoiding jargon and abbreviations where possible.
+- Avoid complex language - keep your wiki easy to understand by avoiding jargon and abbreviations where possible.
+If it’s unavoidable, use a Confluence tooltip to provide extra information.

-• Follow a certain format - set guidelines for using brand colours, suitable imagery, and layout to keep your wiki consistent.
+- Follow a consistent format - set guidelines for using brand colours, suitable imagery, and layout to keep your wiki consistent.
 You can even use a Confluence template to make things easier!

+3. Get creative!
 Use interactive elements like buttons and forms to encourage people to get hands-on with the wiki.
-Colours, imagery and branded content can make your wiki more attractive and personalised.
+Colours, imagery, and branded content can make your wiki more attractive and engaging to readers.

 It's over to you!